Douglas B-66 Destroyer: Into flight

 Once in service, the aircraft's design proved to be relatively versatile.
 The principal production model was the RB-66B, which incorporated the bomber version's upgrades.
-Furthermore, it was either produced or retrofitted into a variety of other versions, including the EB-66, RB-66, and the WB-66.
+It was either produced or retrofitted into a variety of other versions, including the EB-66, RB-66, and the WB-66.
 Likewise, many variants of the US Navy's A-3 Skywarrior were also produced.

 Operational history

-During 1956, deliveries to the USAF commenced.
-A total of 145 RB-66Bs would be produced.
-In service, the RB-66 would function as the primary night photo-reconnaissance aircraft of the USAF during this period; accordingly, many examples served with tactical reconnaissance squadrons based overseas, typically being stationed in the United Kingdom and West Germany.
+In 1956, deliveries to the USAF began.
+A total of 145 RB-66Bs were produced.
+In service, the RB-66 functioned as the primary night photo-reconnaissance aircraft of the USAF during this period.
+Accordingly, many examples served with tactical reconnaissance squadrons based overseas, typically being stationed in the United Kingdom and West Germany.
+In November 1957, 9 B-66s were flown from California to the Philippines during Operation Mobile Zebra, but only 3 managed to make it all the way; the others didn't make it due to missing tanker rendezvous or mechanical problems.
 A total of 72 of the B-66B bomber version were built, 69 fewer aircraft than had been originally planned.

-A total of 13 B-66B aircraft later were modified into EB-66B electronic countermeasures (ECM) aircraft, which played a forward role in the Cold War between the United States and the Soviet Union, and were stationed at RAF Chelveston with the 42nd Tactical Reconnaissance Squadron, who performed the conversion during the early 1960s.
-They would rotate out of an alert pad in France during the time that the 42nd had them.
+A total of 13 B-66B aircraft later were modified into EB-66B electronic countermeasures (ECM) aircraft, which played a forward role in the Cold War between the United States and the Soviet Union.
+They were stationed at RAF Chelveston with the 42nd Tactical Reconnaissance Squadron, who performed the conversion during the early 1960s.
+They rotated out of an alert pad in France during the time that the 42nd had them.

-These aircraft, along with the RB-66Cs that the 42nd received, would subsequently see combat service during the Vietnam War.
-Unlike the US Navy's A-3 Skywarrior, which performed bombing missions in the theatre, the Destroyer was never once used to perform bombing missions in Vietnam.
+These aircraft, along with the RB-66Cs that the 42nd received, saw combat service during the Vietnam War.
+Unlike the US Navy's A-3 Skywarrior, which performed bombing missions in the theatre, the Destroyer did not perform bombing missions in Vietnam.